|

 malo) and cited for its home weaving on the part of both Moslems

+and Armenians.
 The basis for the sketch map isn’t evident.
 The map is fairly

 illegible even in the book and worse as reproduced here.
 The different